 The last two times I was told it was a “known issue” and that it would be fixed shortly.
 5-12 hours later I was finally able to get back into my website.

 On a positive note, these were all backend issues and as far as I know, my readers never knew there was an issue.

-However, as a young mother, I have very limited blogging time.
+However, as a new mother, I have very limited blogging time.
 All of my spare time is devoted to this blog, so when I can’t work, it is a big issue.